How to Make White Chocolate in Less Than 5 Minutes

 You may think that making candy is completely out of your league.
-I assure you that making white chocolate is something you can definitely do and it will look like the white chocolate in my picture (or fancier if you use a different mold).
+I assure you that making white chocolate is something you can definitely do.
+It will look like the white chocolate in my picture, or fancier if you use a different mold.

-Making white chocolate takes under five minutes of your time and, even if you don’t typically enjoy white chocolate, this homemade white chocolate might change your mind.
+Making white chocolate takes under five minutes of your time and, even if you don’t typically enjoy it, this homemade version might change your mind.

 Most store-bought white chocolate is so sweet that the sugar and added vanilla flavor is pretty much all you taste.
 I’m not a fan.
 When you make it yourself, the subtle chocolate flavor from the cocoa butter (the main ingredient in white chocolate) will come through along with whatever flavor(s) you choose to add.
 The only potential downside is that it won’t be as smooth as the store-bought version because you won’t be using professional equipment like a refiner to get the cocoa particles small enough.

-My homemade white chocolate shown above is made with ground ginger and orange extract for a more sophisticated, summery feel.
-You could make lemon white chocolate or cinnamon white chocolate or chili white chocolate or whatever combination your heart desires!
-You can easily make chocolate ganache using the flavored white chocolate (see the notes in that post related to white chocolate) and those flavors will come through in any confections you make with it.
+My homemade version shown above is made with ground ginger and orange extract for a more sophisticated, summery feel.
+You could use lemon or cinnamon or chili or whatever combination your heart desires!
+You can also easily make chocolate ganache using the flavored white chocolate (see the notes in that post related to white chocolate) and those flavors will come through in any confections you make with it.

 To make white chocolate, you’ll need cocoa butter.

 Cocoa butter is the edible vegetable fat from the cocoa bean.
 If you’ve ever had really old chocolate sitting around your house and noticed that it started to get some white looking stuff on it, you’ve likely seen cocoa butter.
 In most instances, the white stuff is the cocoa butter separating from the chocolate.